kyleblee/kyleblee.github.io/_posts/2018-03-05-dc_date_night_react_redux_final_project.markdown

 ---

 Woah… it’s time for my *final* Flatiron School project!
 It’s definitely bittersweet, but overall I am excited and happy to be graduating!
-And, in my humble opinion, I saved the best project for last.
-This is something I plan on continuing to build out moving forward, but it’s at a good initial stopping point right now.
-Let’s get into it!
+I'm also excited because, in my humble opinion, I saved the best project for last.
+This is something I plan on continuing to build out, moving forward; but it’s at a good initial stopping point right now, so let’s get into it!

 ***Idea***

 First, a little bit about the idea.
-DC Date Night is really centered on this feeling that… Dating can be pretty stressful.
-But, when you’re the person who takes on planning the date, it can be even *more* stressful.
-Whether you’re making a first impression, or planning something special for a longtime significant other, you want the date to be memorable, fun, and unique—all while having a feeling of spontaneity.
+DC Date Night is really centered around this feeling that: *Dating can be pretty stressful.* But, when you’re the person who takes on *planning* the date, *it can be even more stressful.* Whether you’re making a first impression, or planning something special for a longtime significant other, you want the date to be memorable, fun, and unique—all while having a feeling of spontaneity.
 Yikes…

-DC Date Night aims to relieve that stress by planning the date for you.
-It basically says, “Hey, you just worry about which outfit to wear, and we’ll figure out where you should go.”
+DC Date Night aims to relieve that stress, by planning the date for you.
+It basically says, “Hey, you just worry about which outfit to wear.
+I'll figure out where you should go.”
 It does this in two ways, both of which are organized by the different neighborhoods throughout the District of Columbia.
 * *Curated Dates*—these are dates put together by local DC experts.
 These experts might be food critics, mixologists, people in the know about art exhibits and museums, etc. They curate a phenomenal date and our users go along for the ride.
 * *Generating Custom Dates*—the second way to plan a date is by generating something custom.
 The user simply selects the neighborhood they would like to be in, chooses a few activities they want to do throughout the date, and our app generates a custom date, just for them.

 Voila, your date is planned.
 Throw on a nice pair of shoes and go get ‘em!

-Now that you get the gist of the problem I am trying to solve, let’s walk through some of the initial views / features I have put together, so far.
-This web app uses React / Redux on the front-end, with a Rails API back-end.
-I’ll be focusing on the React side of things, throughout most of this post!
+Now that you get the gist of the problem I am trying to solve, let’s walk through some of the initial views and features I have put together, so far.
+This web app uses React / Redux on the front end, with a Rails API back end.
+I’ll be focusing on React and Redux for this post!

 <iframe src="https://giphy.com/embed/ikXcqqlSNH2Mw" width="480" height="358" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/ikXcqqlSNH2Mw"></a></p>